OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

 :guilabel:`Deactivate Price Alert` |br|
 Customers can use the price alert in the product’s detailed view by entering a price at which they would buy the product.

 Customer enquiries are collected under :menuselection:`Customer Info --> Price Alert` in the Admin panel.
-The shop owner can notify the customer by email, prepared by the shop, once the desired price has been reached.
+The shop owner can notify the customer by e-mail, prepared by the shop, once the desired price has been reached.
 Use this field to turn off the price alert function for a specific product.

 :guilabel:`Skip all negative Discounts (Discounts, Vouchers, Delivery ...)` |br|
 If this box is checked, no negative discounts, such as discounts and coupons, will be calculated for this product.